JerryWeii-27/JerryWeii-27/README.md

 ### Hi there 👋

+I am currently an IB student trying to get into a good university.

 <!--
 **JerryWeii-27/JerryWeii-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.